 - Support the effective use of technology.

-Armed with that knowledge and Natividad’s advice, Cravens focused on IHT’s Spirit System and adidas Zone wrist heart rate monitors, the technology she’d wanted to purchase previously but lacked the funds.
+Armed with that knowledge and Natividad’s advice, Cravens focused on IHT’s Spirit System and IHT Zone wrist heart rate monitors, the technology she’d wanted to purchase previously but lacked the funds.

 Cravens researched the heart rate monitors and assessment software, pulled all of the information she gathered into a concise data sheet and met with Natividad a second time.
 Her plan included implementing the technology at each of the district’s eight middle schools and using the data and Spirit System reporting to demonstrate the correlation between improved fitness and increased academic performance.
 The research proved time well-spent.